$125 off any CGM Plan. Use code FALL125

 • 8 grams of protein

-One option is the Whole Foods Pizza and Hummus-Kale that contains sunflower seed oil and olive oil, plus veggies like kale and eggplant.
-This option also contains three grams of fiber and eight grams of protein per serving.
+One option is the Whole Foods Pizza and Hummus-Kale, which contains sunflower seed oil, olive oil, and veggies like kale and eggplant.
+This option also includes three grams of fiber and eight grams of protein per serving.

-If you’re sensitive to gluten and/or dairy, you may want to go for another option like the Cauliflower Plant Based Cauliflower Crust.
-This thin crust has really simple ingredients, is gluten free, and vegan, and super easy to throw a sauce, cheese, and toppings on.
+If you're sensitive to gluten and/or dairy, you may want to choose another option like the Cauliflower Plant-Based Cauliflower Crust.
+This thin crust has really simple ingredients, is gluten-free and vegan, and is super easy to top with sauce, cheese, and toppings.

-Pair your pizza with a healthy fat like avocado or snack on some extra veggies for added fiber on the side.
-You can also add some extra protein toppings such as grilled chicken to help blunt your glucose response.
-Going for a short walk after your meal can also be beneficial for blood sugar levels.
+Pair your pizza with a healthy fat like avocado or snack on extra veggies for added fiber.
+You can add extra protein toppings, such as grilled chicken, to help blunt your glucose response.
+Going for a short walk after your meal can also benefit blood sugar levels.

 2) Basil Pesto Chicken Power Bowl from Healthy Choice